Ond aros yn y lle rhwng y ddau – Aled Jones Williams

 I am large, I contain multitudes – Walt Whitman

-I teach creative writing, literature and humanities for the Open University and run themed creative writing sessions under the name of Eye of the Storm.
-My aim with these is to facilitate and share the exploration of writing and reading as an act of generative empowerment and self/world enquiry (from the Latin quaerere meaning ‘to seek, to ask’), which can foster curiosity in being here, as inter-relating subjects.
+I teach creative writing and arts/humanities for the Open University and run occasional themed creative writing days under the name Eye of the Storm.
+My aim with these is to facilitate and share the exploration of writing and reading as an act of generative empowerment and self/world enquiry (from the Latin quaerere meaning ‘to seek, to ask’), which can foster curiosity about being here, as inter-relating subjects.
 Interestingly, ‘curiosity’ (which, we were told as children ‘killed the cat’) is akin etymologically to ‘care’ (Latin, ‘cura’), perhaps because when we are curious, we draw closer into relationship with others and this can lead to caring.

 After Images by Matthieu Ricard Would like to say something that cuts through but all I have are black birds on two posts where prayer flags flutter * Full of love, full of love – the black bird flies between the mountain cleft * Hold me to heart but let the bird fly * As still as frost on a leaf-head I felt the season’s shift * In all the plays of light and flashes of wing – the simple drama turns the eye in.
 In The Green Gate (Cinnamon Press, 2015) Note: This poem was written in response to images from Matthieu Ricard's book Motionless Journey: From a Hermitage in the Himalayas